Armorel, Arkansas

 Armorel is an unincorporated community and census-designated place (CDP) in Mississippi County, Arkansas, United States.
 As of the 2020 census, it had a population of 312.
 It is in a largely rural area with most of its land devoted to forests and farms.
 Most of the town lies between Arkansas highways 18 and 312.
+The town's name was formed from the abbreviations of Arkansas and Missouri, along with the first three initials of its founder, Wilson.

+History

 The town was founded in 1899 by lumber magnate and president of Lee Wilson and Company, R.E.L.
 Wilson as one of his many company holdings.
-Wilson was an eclectic and colorful figure with vast land holdings in the Delta area after the Civil War.
-Also a proponent of education, Wilson was one of the original trustees of Arkansas State University, then A & M College.
-He sat on the board from 1917 until his death in 1933.

-The town's name was formed from the abbreviations of Arkansas and Missouri, along with the first three initials of its founder, Wilson.
+By 1900, he was operating one of his companies, the Beall Lumber Company, in the community.
+The lumber mill and nearly three million feet of cut lumber later burned to the ground on June 10, 1902.

+By 1904, the community received a rail connection when the Chickasawba Railroad completed its line from Blytheville to Barfield Landing on the Mississippi River.
+This line was soon after consolidated into the Jonesboro, Lake City, and Eastern Railroad.

+In 1924, the community of Armorel hosted a division of Marcus Garvey's Universal Negro Improvement Association.